Halifax Pride’s new director, uncertain direction

 Morse thinks Reid has a “genuine desire to understand the issues and make a positive change,” but he “runs the risk of moving forward without repairing.”

-Raven Davis, a two-spirited person belonging to Halifax’s BIPOC community, says there has never been confidence in “the integrity, ability and surety of Halifax Pride to be inclusive of all voices.”
+Raven Davis, a “2-Spirited” person belonging to Halifax’s ”Black, Indigenous, People of Colour” (BIPOC) community, says there has never been confidence in “the integrity, ability and surety of Halifax Pride to be inclusive of all voices.”

 “After numerous attempts of trying to get our voices heard with Halifax Pride, some of us are beyond tired,” says Davis, who believes Pride needs to address race inclusion, accessibility and prioritize funding, space and leadership for queer and trans BIPOC people.